Levocarnitine Oral Solution

 Levocarnitine is a naturally occurring substance required in mammalian energy metabolism.
 It has been shown to facilitate long-chain fatty acid entry into cellular mitochondria, thereby delivering substrate for oxidation and subsequent energy production.
 Fatty acids are utilized as an energy substrate in all tissues except the brain.
 In skeletal and cardiac muscle, fatty acids are the main substrate for energy production.

 Primary systemic carnitine deficiency is characterized by low concentrations of levocarnitine in plasma, RBC, and/or tissues.
-It has not been possible to determine which symptoms are due to carnitine deficiency and which are due to an underlying organic acidemia, as symptoms of both abnormalities may be expected to improve with levocarnitine.
-The literature reports that carnitine can promote the excretion of excess organic or fatty acids in patients with defects in fatty acid metabolism and/or specific organic acidopathies that bioaccumulate acylCoA esters.1-6
+It has not been possible to determine which symptoms are due to carnitine deficiency and which are due to an underlying organic acidemia, as symptoms of both abnormalities may be expected to improve with Levocarnitine Oral Solution USP.
+The literature reports that carnitine can promote the excretion of excess organic or fatty acids in patients with defects in fatty acid metabolism and/or specific organic acidopathies that bioaccumulate acylCoA esters.
+1-6

 Secondary carnitine deficiency can be a consequence of inborn errors of metabolism.
-Levocarnitine may alleviate the metabolic abnormalities of patients with inborn errors that result in accumulation of toxic organic acids.
-Conditions for which this effect has been demonstrated are: glutaric aciduria ll, methyl malonic aciduria, propionic acidemia, and medium chain fatty acylCoA dehydrogenase deficiency.7,8 Autointoxication occurs in these patients due to the accumulation of acylCoA compounds that disrupt intermediary metabolism.
-The subsequent hydrolysis of the acylCoA compound to its free acid results in acidosis which can be lifethreatening.
+Levocarnitine Oral Solution USP may alleviate the metabolic abnormalities of patients with inborn errors that result in accumulation of toxic organic acids.
+Conditions for which this effect has been demonstrated are: glutaric aciduria II, methyl malonic aciduria, propionic acidemia, and medium chain fatty acylCoA dehydrogenase deficiency.
+7,8 Autointoxication occurs in these patients due to the accumulation of acylCoA compounds that disrupt intermediary metabolism.
+The subsequent hydrolysis of the acylCoA compound to its free acid results in acidosis which can be life-threatening.
 Levocarnitine clears the acylCoA compound by formation of acylcarnitine, which is quickly excreted.
-Carnitine deficiency is defined biochemically as abnormally low plasma concentrations of free carnitine, less than 20 µmol/L at one week post term and may be associated with low tissue and/or urine concentrations.
-Further, this condition may be associated with a plasma concentration ratio of acylcarnitine/ levocarnitine greater than 0.4 or abnormally elevated concentrations of acylcarnitine in the urine.
+Carnitine deficiency is defined biochemically as abnormally low plasma concentrations of free carnitine, less than 20 μmol/L at one week post term and may be associated with low tissue and/or urine concentrations.
+Further, this condition may be associated with a plasma concentration ratio of acylcarnitine/levocarnitine greater than 0.4 or abnormally elevated concentrations of acylcarnitine in the urine.
 In premature infants and newborns, secondary deficiency is defined as plasma levocarnitine concentrations below age-related normal concentrations.

-In a relative bioavailability study in 15 healthy adult male volunteers, Ievocarnitine tablets were found to be bio-equivalent to Levocarnitine Oral Solution.
-Following 4 days of dosing with 6 tablets of levocarnitine 330 mg b.i.d. or 2 g of Levocarnitine Oral Solution b.i.d, the maximum plasma concentration (Cmax) was about 80 µmol/L and the time to maximum plasma concentration (Tmax) occurred at 3.3 hours.
+In a relative bioavailability study in 15 healthy adult male volunteers, Levocarnitine Tablets were found to be bio-equivalent to Levocarnitine Oral Solution USP.
+Following 4 days of dosing with 6 tablets of Levocarnitine 330 mg b.i.d. or 2 g of Levocarnitine Oral Solution b.i.d., the maximum plasma concentration (C max) was about 80 μmol/L and the time to maximum plasma concentration (T max) occurred at 3.3 hours.

-The absolute bioavailability of levocarnitine from the two oral formulations of levocarnitine, calculated after correction for circulating endogenous plasma concentrations of levocarnitine, was 15.1 ± 5.3% for levocarnitine tablets and 15.9 ± 4.9% for Levocarnitine Oral Solution.
+The absolute bioavailability of levocarnitine from the two oral formulations of Levocarnitine, calculated after correction for circulating endogenous plasma concentrations of levocarnitine, was 15.9 ± 4.9% for Levocarnitine Oral Solution USP.

 METABOLISM AND EXCRETION

-After attainment of steady state following 4 days of oral administration of levocarnitine tablets (1980 mg q12h) or oral solution (2000 mg q12h) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dosing interval (12h) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).
+After attainment of steady state following 4 days of oral administration of Levocarnitine Oral Solution USP (2000 mg q12h) to 15 healthy male volunteers, the mean urinary excretion of levocarnitine during a single dosing interval (12h) was about 9% of the orally administered dose (uncorrected for endogenous urinary excretion).

 Indications and Usage for Levocarnitine Oral Solution